techidaily/site-fox-info/source/_posts/new-2024-approved-pro-editors-insight-restore-true-colors-to-faded-iphone-hdr-in-adobe-premiere.md

 Overall, it is possible for the HDR quality videos captured with an iPhone 12 camera to look overexposed/washed out.
 This is because the Dolby Vision effect is not compatible with many devices and platforms and is not an issue with editing software like Premiere Pro.
 You can fix the problem by disabling the HDR effect, using a high-quality video editor like Filmora, or changing the color codec.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

-### Solution 2: Get a Video-Editing Software that you can Edit Dolby Vision Footage in \[Recommended\][Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is one of the best video editing software choices available currently, with a range of high-quality editing functions.
-You can add pre-set effects in the software package or adjust color grading in the videos.
-The two main color-related adjustments you can make are Color Correction and Color Match to sync the video visuals with zero washed-out look or distortions.
+### Solution 2: Get a Video-Editing Software that you can Edit Dolby Vision Footage in \ Recommended\][Wondershare Filmora

 The only drawback here for editing Dolby Vision HDR footage is that it does not work directly on iPhones.
 You can make the edits on a Mac computer and then directly export them to iPhones.
 So, overall, using this software is the best option to try to **convert HDR video to SDR iPhone,** in our experience.

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For Win 7 or later(64-bit)
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For Win 7 or later(64-bit)

-[Free Download](https://tools.techidaily.com/wondershare/filmora/download/)For macOS 10.14 or later
+[Free Download](https://tools.techidaily.com/wondershare/filmora/download/) For macOS 10.14 or later

 **How to edit iPhone HDR video using Filmora?**